 Home Inspectors Identify Moisture Issues

-Wall to Wall educates clients on water damage
+Wall to Wall educates clients on Wisconsin water damage

 Moisture issues are common in southeast Wisconsin.
-Winter snow can cause ice to buildup in gutters and roofs.
-And heavy spring rain can lead to basement flooding.
+Winter snow causes ice to buildup in gutters and roofs.
+Then heavy spring rain leads to basement flooding.
 Lots of homeowners deal with water damage as a result.
 Wall to Wall Home Inspections check your home for signs of moisture issues before you’re left with a wet, expensive mess.

 As with all of our inspections, educating our clients is a priority.
 We want to help you understand how moisture problems arise in your home, and how to detect them.
 Wall to Wall Home Inspection teaches Milwaukee-area homeowners about proper foundation grading, roof flashing, gutter and downspout systems and how to spot their issues.